Power Driver (Impact wrench)

 A 3/8 in. impact wrenches appear to be the ideal driver for tensioning speed, battery life, weight and the operator physical requirements.
 This size wrench is usually close to the same weight as a 1/4 driver/impact wrench, the square 3/8 connection to the extension is stronger than that of the 1/4 inch drivers and tensioning is faster.

-A 1/2 inch or higher capacity impact wrench could be used but is NOT recommended since they significantly heavier, could easily exceed the WLL of the chain, the drive assembly parts or the.binder.
+A 1/2 inch or higher capacity impact wrench could be used but is NOT recommended since there significantly heavier, could easily exceed the WLL of the chain, the drive assembly parts or the.binder.

 The optimal drive assembly consists of a